juhameskanen/abstract/README.md

 Our world is the "movie" from which we, as intelligent observers, are most likely to find ourselves playing a role.
 It is the configuration where maximal compression, minimal instantiation, and geometric stability intersect to allow life to observe itself.

+### Gravity

+Gravity emerges as a bias in the space of descriptions toward configurations with higher structural richness and stability.
+Regions we call “massive” correspond to areas of configuration space where vastly more observer-compatible descriptions exist.

+Because grounded, structured configurations admit many more stable continuations than empty or dilute ones, observer paths are statistically drawn toward them.
+This bias appears, from within the movie, as an attractive force.

+There exist permutations in which an observer is merged with the surrounding matter, but these lack the **Geometric Filter (G)**—the stable inside/outside boundary required for memory and identity.
+Such paths do not support persistent conscious observers and therefore carry negligible observer-weighted measure.

+You do not fall because a force pushes you.
+You find yourself on the surface because that is where the largest number of describable, stable observer histories exist.
+Gravity is not imposed; it is the statistical geometry of observer persistence.

 ## Contents